-- executive support-providing advice to the Governor-General, planning, implementing and managing Their Excellencies' forward program of engagements, and liaising with representatives of governments, related authorities, and community groups - personal support- providing support for Their Excellencies and hospitality services for official functions - administrative services- providing governance advice and administrative services to OOSGG and managing the Governor-General's official residences, including maintenance of property, equipment and grounds.
+- Executive support-providing advice to the Governor-General, planning, implementing and managing Their Excellencies' forward program of engagements, and liaising with representatives of governments, related authorities, and community groups - Personal support- providing support for Their Excellencies and hospitality services for official functions - Administrative services- providing governance advice and administrative services to OOSGG and managing the Governor-General's official residences, including maintenance of property, equipment and grounds.

-Performance information(component 1)
+Performance information (component 1)

-Year Performance criteria Targets 2016-17 The Governor-General is satisfied with the level of advice and administrative support provided that enables him to successfully perform official duties It is expected all performance criteria as outlined in the 2016-17 PBS will be met.
+Year Performance criteria Targets 2017-18 The Governor-General is satisfied with the level of advice and administrative support provided that enables him to successfully perform official duties It is expected all performance criteria as outlined in the 2017-18 PBS will be met.
 The Governor-General is satisfied with the management of the households The properties are managed in accordance with the requirements of the Environment Protection and Biodiversity Conservation Act 1999 and government policies relating to heritage properties, and with due consideration of advice provided by the National Capital Authority and other relevant authorities.
-2017-18 and beyond As per 2016-17.
-As per 2016-17.
+2018-19 As per 2017-18.
+As per 2017-18.
+2019-20 and beyond As per 2017-18.
+As per 2017-18.